scaleoutsean/solidfire-windows/README.md

 ### iSCSI

-- (Optional) Increase the maximum duration of I/O timeouts and lower the frequency of accessibility checks (not sure how much it matters)
+- (Optional) Increase the maximum duration of I/O timeouts and lower the frequency of accessibility checks (not sure how much it matters - likely not unless the cluster is very busy)

 ### Multipath I/O

-- If you don't have multiple links to SolidFire or other iSCSI target, don't install it
+- If you don't have multiple links to SolidFire or other iSCSI target, you don't need it (one less thing to install and configure)
-- When adding vendor and product ID to MPIO configuration, use `SolidFir` and `SSD SAN`, respectively (only recommended if you use Multipath I/O)
+- When adding vendor and product ID to MPIO configuration, use `SolidFir` and `SSD SAN`, respectively (only recommended if you use Multipath-IO)
-- There are no recent comparisons of various Multipath load balancing options (LQD should give best results), so it's recommended to spend 30 minutes to evaluate them in your environment
+- There are no recent comparisons of various Multipath load balancing options (LQD should give best results in terms of performance), so if you're curious you can spend 30 minutes to evaluate them in your environment

 ### Disks

-- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one should create N*2 to N*4 volumes of 1-4 TB each
+- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one should create N x 2 to N x 4 volumes of 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
-- Maximum SolidFire volume performance depends on request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
+- Maximum SolidFire volume performance depends on I/O request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
 - In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability on Windows, for example backup and restore)
 - Another way to spread the workload is to spread single VM's disks over several different (Cluster Shared or other) SolidFire volumes.
 This helps if worklaod isn't concentrated on one hot file (in which case striped Dynamic Volumes can be used)
 - The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no anectodal evidence so this should be confirmed in practice through testing